 You must apply for a minimum parcel of 5,000 Shares representing a minimum investment of AU\$2,000.00.
 Applications for less than the minimum application of will not be accepted.
 Applicants applying for additional Shares must apply for Shares in multiples of 1,000 Shares (representing a further investment of AU\$400.00).
 No brokerage, stamp duty or other costs are payable by applicants.
-Cheques must be made payable to "South Pacific Resources - Application Account".
-All Application Monies will be paid into a trust account.
+Cheques must be made payable to "South Pacific Resources".